Mock deep fried vegetables allow you to indulge in crunchy coated vegetables, without the excessive calories and fat of their deep fried cousins.

 Roll the wet vegetable around in The Dry Stuff until it is evenly coated.
 Gently shake off the excess coating before placing on the prepared baking sheet.

-Repeat until all of the vegetables are dipped & dredged.
+Repeat until all of the vegetables are dipped and dredged.
 Bake in the preheated 400° F oven for 20 to 30 minutes, or until vegetables are tender inside and crispy on the outside.

 Aaaahhhhhhhh!
 Perfection!
 Here is the part where I really wish you could smell the spicy aroma of the roasted vegetables.
 It’s pretty wonderful.